-- 2. The list PS is then expanded by adding new selectors obtained by applying the following inference rules to the event e: - (a) the constructive generalization rules (Sec.
-5.3), - (b) the problem-specific heuristics defined in the background knowledge, - (c) the definitions of the previously learned concepts (to determine whether parts of e satisfy some already known concepts). - 3.
-Each new selector is inserted in the appropriate place in list PS, according to preference criterion LEF1.
-The size of PS is kept within the limit defined by parameter m by removing from PS all but the m most preferred selectors. - descriptions in PS are tested for consistency and completeness.
+- (2) The list ps is then expanded by adding new selectors obtained by applying the following inference rules to the event e: - (a) the constructive generalization rules (Section 5.3), - (b) the problem-specific heuristics defined in the background knowledge,

+- (c) the definitions of the previously learned concepts (to determine whether parts of e satisfy some already known concepts). - (3) Each new selector is inserted in the appropriate place in list PS, according to preference criterion LEF1.
+The size of PS is kept within the limit defined by parameter m by removing from PS all but the m most preferred selectors. - (4) Descriptions in PS are tested for consistency and completeness.
 A description is consistent if negcov = 0 (i.e., if it covers no events in NEG), and is complete if poscov is equal to the total number of positive examples.
 Consistent and complete descriptions are removed from PS and put on the list called SOLUTIONS.
 If the size of the list SOLUTIONS is greater than a parameter #SOL, then the algorithm stops.
 Parameter #SOL determines the number of desired alternative concept descriptions.
 Incomplete but consistent descriptions are removed from the list PS and put on the list called CONSISTENT.
-If the size of the CONSISTENT list is greater than a parameter #CONS, then control is transferred to step 6.

-Each expression in PS is specialized in various ways by appending to it 5. a single selector from the original list PS.
-Appended selectors must be of lower preference than the last selector in the conjunctive expression the expression has only one selector). (initially, Parameter %BRANCH specifies the percentage of the selectors ranked lower (by the preference criterion) than the last selector in the current conjunction.
-If %BRANCH = 100%, all lower preference selectors singly appended -- that is, the number of new expressions generated from this conjunction will be equal to the total number of selectors having lower preference than the last selector in the conjunction. new obtained expressions are ranked by LEF, and only the m best retained.
-This "expression growing" process is illustrated in Fig. 1.
+If the size of the CONSISTENT list is greater than a parameter #CONS. then control is transferred to Step 6. - (5) Each expression in PS is specialized in various ways by appending to it a single selector from the original list PS.
+Appended selectors must be of lower preference than the last selector in the conjunctive expression (initially, the expression has only one selector).
+Parameter %BRANCH specifies the percentage of the selectors ranked lower (by the preference criterion) than the last selector in the current conjunction.
+If %BRANCH = 100%, all lower preference selectors are singly appended-that is, the number of new expressions generated from this conjunction will be equal to the total number of selectors having lower preference than the last selector in the conjunction.
+All new obtained expressions are ranked by LEF1 and only the m best are retained.
+This 'expression growing' process is illustrated in Fig. 1.